Engineering for Health

 In interdisciplinary projects together with medical doctors and medical industry, we investigate new technical systems that help to diagnose diseases earlier and more accurately as well as systems that make therapies more successful.

-The area of research of Prof. Dr. Werner Nahm's group is optical systems in medicine and life sciences.
+The main focus of the research program of Prof. Dr. Werner Nahm's group is optical systems in medicine and life sciences.
 Current projects are focussing on surgical visualization and optical diagnosis [more].